ufs-community/ufs-weather-model/.github/pull_request_template.md

 Provide a detailed description of what this PR does.
 What bug does it fix, or what feature does it add?
 Is a change of answers expected from this PR?
+Are any library updates included in this PR (modulefiles etc.)?

 ### Issue(s) addressed